Cryptococcosis: Treatment

-Treatment options in persons without HIV-infection have not been well studied.
-Intravenous Amphotericin B combined with flucytosine by mouth is recommended for initial treatment (induction therapy).
+Treatment options for persons without HIV infection have not been well studied.
+Intravenous amphotericin B combined with flucytosine by mouth is recommended for initial treatment (induction therapy).

-People living with AIDS often have a greater burden of disease and higher mortality (30–70% at 10-weeks), but recommended therapy is with amphotericin B and flucytosine.
-Where flucytosine is not available (many low and middle income countries), fluconazole should be used with amphotericin.
-Amphotericin-based induction therapy has much greater microbiologic activity than fluconazole monotherapy with 30% better survival at 10-weeks.
-Based on a systematic review of existing data, the most cost-effective induction treatment in resource-limited settings appears to be one week of amphotericin B coupled with high-dose fluconazole.
-After initial induction treatment as above, typical consolidation therapy is with oral fluconazole for at least 8 weeks used with secondary prophylaxis with fluconazole thereafter.
+People living with AIDS often have a greater burden of disease and higher mortality (30–70% at 10 weeks).
+Recommended therapy is with amphotericin B and flucytosine.
+Adding flucytosine to amphotericin B is associated with earlier fungal clearance and increased survival; however, it is not readily available in many lower-income regions.
+Where flucytosine is not available, fluconazole should be used with amphotericin.
+Amphotericin-based induction therapy has much greater microbiologic activity than fluconazole monotherapy with 30% better survival at 10 weeks.
+Based on a systematic review, the most cost-effective induction treatment in resource-limited settings appears to be one week of amphotericin B coupled with high-dose fluconazole.
+After initial induction treatment as above, typical consolidation therapy is with oral fluconazole for at least 8 weeks, used with secondary prophylaxis with fluconazole thereafter.

 The decision on when to start treatment for HIV appears to be very different than other opportunistic infections.
 A large multi-site trial supports deferring ART for 4–6 weeks was overall preferable with 15% better 1-year survival than earlier ART initiation at 1–2 weeks after diagnosis.
 A 2018 Cochrane review also supports the delayed starting of treatment until cryptococcosis starts improving with antifungal treatment.

+Increased intracranial pressure is seen in about 50% of those with HIV-associated cryptococcal meningitis and is usually associated with a high fungal burden.
+Regular (often daily) lumbar punctures to lower the intracranial pressure by draining CSF is associated with reduced mortality in those with cryptococcal meningitis (with or without HIV).
+But in those with suspicion of non-communicating hydrocephalus (which may present as focal neurologic symptoms or impaired mentation), a CT or MRI of the brain is required before lumbar puncture to rule out hydrocephalus, due to the risk of brain herniation with lumbar puncture.
+Non-communicating hydrocephalus is rare in those with HIV-associated cryptococcal meningitis.

 IRIS

-The immune reconstitution inflammatory syndrome (IRIS) has been described in those with normal immune function with meningitis caused by C. gattii and C. grubii.
-The increasing inflammation can cause brain injury or be fatal.
+Immune reconstitution inflammatory syndrome is possible in those with cryptococcal infection, especially those with concurrent HIV starting anti-retroviral therapy.
+With anti-retroviral therapies for HIV, the CD4+ T-cell counts recover, and the restored immune system mounts an exaggerated, hyperinflammatory response against cryptococcal infection in the body.

+IRIS has a 5% incidence in those with HIV and cryptococcosis starting anti-retroviral therapy.
+It usually occurs within 4 weeks of starting antiretroviral therapy.
+The risk of IRIS is increased in those with a high fungal burden, lower CD4+ T-cell count, and lower inflammatory marker levels.